Cleveland Street Workhouse: History

 Despite its many names, the core function of the building has remained unaltered over more than two centuries: the vast majority of the paupers admitted while it was a workhouse were infirm (fewer than 8 per cent were able-bodied).
 When the workhouse facility was relocated to Edmonton (1876), the building served as an asylum for the mentally ill, before becoming an infirmary.
 It was finally incorporated into the Middlesex Hospital in 1926, which came under the management of the NHS in 1948.
 Even during the workhouse era the core function was to tend and care for the sick and infirm, since ill-health and infirmity was the main cause of pauperism.
 The building represents a unique example of a purpose-built Georgian workhouse that has remained in service to the sick and poor of London for more than 200 years.

 An account of the appearance of the building in 1856 by its medical officer Joseph Rogers survives, matching the appearance of the building in modern days:

 After the Annexe closed, the UCLH NHS Foundation Trust rented out the rooms to approximately 40 property guardians to prevent squatting.
 In 2010 the trust proposed the building's demolition in a planning application (and conservation area consent) submitted to Camden London Borough Council to replace it with a large building mixing private accommodation with commercial space.

 However adjoining Westminster City Council raised objections on three grounds on 2 December 2010.

 The Cleveland Street Workhouse is of particular importance in light of the fact that Charles Dickens is known to have lived nearby in what is now 22 Cleveland Street.
 Dickens lived there as a young child between 1815 and 1816, and then again as a teenager in 1828–1831.
 His residence in the street has led to the suggestion by historian Ruth Richardson that the nearby workhouse was probably the inspiration for Oliver Twist.

-Archaeologists Iceni Projects exhumed approximately 1000 bodies, likely workhouse inmates, from the site, which will be reburied after they have been catalogued and studied.
+Archaeologists from MOLA (Museum of London Archaeology), L - P : Archaeology and Iceni Projects excavated approximately 1047 articulated skeletons, probably workhouse inmates, from the site, which will be reburied after they have been catalogued and studied.